o1-labs/delegation-program-leaderboard/README.md

 ***

 ## How to change IP address for Leader board UI
-1. >Open File connection.php located in './docker-compose.yml'.
+1. Open connection.php.

-2. > Find Below code and change the subnet Ip with your Config Ip.
+2. Find below code and change the subnet IP with your config IP.
 ```Javascript
 networks:
   mina-network: